View performance across campaign types

 Managing your performance across different types of campaigns can be a handful.
-You can use the following features to make cross-campaign reporting simpler and easier to navigate:
+You can use the following features to make cross-campaign reporting simpler and easier to navigate.
+This article will walk you through how to view your reporting data by campaign type and set up columns to get relevant data faster.

 View your reporting data by campaign type